AgileVentures/asyncvoter-slack-command/CONTRIBUTING.md

 Pull Request Review
 -------------------

-Currently [Matt (@mlindsey)](https://github.com/mattlindsey "Matt (@mlindsey)") and [Raphael (@Zsuark)](https://github.com/zsuark "Raphael (@Zsuark)") are project managing AsyncVoter.
-The project manager will review your pull request as soon as possible.
+Currently [Matt (@mlindsey)](https://github.com/mattlindsey "Matt (@mlindsey)") and [Sam (@tansaku)](https://github.com/tansaku) are project managing AsyncVoter.
+The project managers will review your pull request as soon as possible.
 Usually the project manager will need to sign off in order to merge a pull request.

 The project managers will review the pull request for coherence with the specified feature or bug fix, and give feedback on code quality, user experience, documentation and git style.
 Please respond to comments from the project managers with explanation, or further commits to your pull request in order to get merged in as quickly as possible.